timex-sinclair-projects/TS-Pico/Beta Test.md

 You will need a [USB to Micro USB](https://www.google.com/search?q=micro+usb) cable and [Thonny](https://thonny.org/) [installed on your computer](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2).

+### First, wipe the Pico and restore the UF2 firmware
 1. Remove the TS-Pico from the expansion slot board.
 2. [Plug TS-Pico into the Micro USB cable](images/Pico-Top-Plug-v2.png).
 3. [Press and hold the BOOTSEL button](images/Pico-bootsel.png), press and release the Pico Reset button (top-most of the 3 pushbuttons on the right), then release the BOOTSEL button.